Doctoral Internships in Professional Psychology

 - APAGS produced a video on the internship crisis as well as a number of advocacy, awareness and action steps that students and psychologists alike can take to end the crisis.

 - APAGS formed an Internship Working Group in November 2011 to analyze and promote solutions to the internship crisis.
 In July 2012, APAGS released a policy and expanded response to explain how it will continue to advocate on multiple fronts for graduate students.

-- APAGS remains concerned about the internship crisis following the latest internship match and released this letter to graduate students as well as this blog post from the APAGS chair.
+- APAGS remains concerned about the internship crisis following the latest internship match.
+APAGS released this letter to graduate students in 2014 as well as this blog post from the APAGS chair in 2015.